-CBx Seller Leads is the data-driven lead provider and management software for Coldwell Banker franchises.
-From a pure technical solution perspective, it’s an effective, minimalist way for brokers to assign, and agents to claim, new clients.
+As we wrap up Inman’s Deep Dive into Coldwell Banker, we thought it would be fun to take a look at Coldwell Banker’s tech.
+CBx Seller Leads, the data-driven lead provider and management software for Coldwell Banker franchises, is an effective, minimalist way for brokers to assign, and agents to claim, new clients.

 CBx Seller Leads is a lead source for Coldwell Banker brokerages and agents.